Charles Barkley Says Unvaccinated People Are ‘Just A--holes’

 “Yes, I’m vaccinated,” Barkley said, according to CNBC.
 “Everybody should be vaccinated.
 Period."

-“The only people who are not vaccinated are just a--holes,” he added.
+“The only people who are not vaccinated are just a--holes,” he added, agreeing with a sentiment recently expressed by the GOP governor of his home state of Alabama.

 The NBA icon likened getting the shot to having to abide by the protocols put in place at a regular job.